Home

 About

 I am a PhD student in the VIXI lab, University of Victoria, under the supervision of Prof. Charles Perin and Miguel Nacenta.
-My research interest span from visualization, physicalization, to cognitive augmentation and more generally, interaction design.
+My research interest span from visualization co-design, cognitive augmentation, to physicalization, and more generally, interaction design.
 I was a research intern at Télécom Paris with Prof. Samuel Huron.
-Before that, I had an incredible MSc (under the instruction of Prof. Ehud Sharlin) at ilab, University of Calgary, possibly the best experience of my academic journey.
+Before that, I had an incredible MSc (under the instruction of Prof. Ehud Sharlin) at ilab, University of Calgary.

-I am a traveler who just started to make it a hobby, a programmer who is poor in algorithm, a designer who has radical ideas, a gamer who keeps trying after repeated defeats and a reader who loves history, sci-fi, fantasy, as well as Chinese classics.
+I am a hiker who likes exploring the nature, a programmer who is poor in algorithm, a designer who has radical ideas, a gamer who keeps trying after repeated defeats, and a reader who loves history, sci-fi, fantasy, as well as classics.

 You can find my CV here